spacechem-community-developers/SpaceChem-Community-Edition/README.md

 This project will replace your [SpaceChem](http://www.zachtronics.com/spacechem/) game executable to add new features to the game.

-This project is the continuation of the [SpaceChem Community update (v1013)](https://steamcommunity.com/games/92800/announcements/detail/1737729728308220584), with more features added that are not either ready or polished enough to land in the official release of SpaceChem.
+This project is the **Zachtronics-approved** continuation of the [SpaceChem Community update (v1013)](https://steamcommunity.com/games/92800/announcements/detail/1737729728308220584), with more features added that are not either ready or polished enough to land in the official release of SpaceChem.

 ## Supported game versions